Alliance Chair Message

 Alliance Executive Committee, Colorado Community College System

-Landon K. Pirius is the vice president for academic and student affairs for the Colorado Community College System (CCCS).
-At CCCS, Pirius provides strategic leadership for all aspects of academic affairs, student affairs, and institutional research.
+Landon K. Pirius is the vice chancellor for academic and student affairs for the Colorado Community College System (CCCS).
+At CCCS, Pirius provides strategic leadership for all aspects of academic affairs, student affairs, online education, workforce development, and institutional research.
 Prior to his current position, he was the vice president for academic and student affairs at North Hennepin Community College.
 Pirius also served in a variety of leadership roles at Inver Hills Community College, Minnesota State University, Mankato, and Walden University, and as an adjunct faculty member.
 He completed his B.A. in Russian studies and environmental studies from Gustavus Adolphus College, and his M.A. and Ph.D. in educational policy and administration from the University of Minnesota.

 As the elected chair of the Western Alliance of Community College Academic Leaders (Alliance), I would like to thank current members for your continued commitment and support.
 For those of you who are not members, I welcome you to explore our work and hope you consider joining us.

 As I look back over this past year, I can’t help but think about what our students have endured in order to stay enrolled and complete their studies.
 Not only did many of our students need to adapt to the new learning environment, but they endured multiple challenges in their personal lives.
 I also think about how many student could not remain enrolled.
 For many of these students, it may be many semesters before they ever return to us – they must get their lives back in order before they can resume their studies.
 After such a challenging year, I am so proud of our community and technical college students.